Shuijing725/CrowdNav_Prediction_AttnGraph/README.md

 To achieve the best performance, we recommend some manual hyperparameter tuning.

 ## Citation
-If you find the code or the paper useful for your research, please cite our paper:
+If you find the code or the paper useful for your research, please cite the following papers:
 ```
 @article{liu2022intention,
   title={Intention Aware Robot Crowd Navigation with Attention-Based Interaction Graph},
   author={Liu, Shuijing and Chang, Peixin and Huang, Zhe and Chakraborty, Neeloy and Hong, Kaiwen and Liang, Weihang and Livingston McPherson, D. and Geng, Junyi and Driggs-Campbell, Katherine},
   journal={arXiv preprint arXiv:2203.01821},
   year={2022}
+}

+@inproceedings{liu2020decentralized,
+  title={Decentralized Structural-RNN for Robot Crowd Navigation with Deep Reinforcement Learning},
+  author={Liu, Shuijing and Chang, Peixin and Liang, Weihang and Chakraborty, Neeloy and Driggs-Campbell, Katherine},
+  booktitle={IEEE International Conference on Robotics and Automation (ICRA)},
+  year={2021},
+  pages={3517-3524}
 }
 ```